Study: Dermatologists the ‘pioneers’ For Facial Injectables

-And for anti-aging injectable treatments for the face, dermatologists are those practitioners, the groundbreaking innovators in five of five categories.
+And for anti-ageing injectable treatments for the face, dermatologists are those practitioners, the groundbreaking innovators in five of five categories.

 “Who are the Pioneers?
 A Critical Analysis of Innovation and Expertise in Cutaneous Non-Invasive Procedures” is examining all published research to determine which medical specialties have made the most advances in cosmetic treatments.
 The first segment of the just-released, first-of-its-kind study, focuses on botulinum toxins and four types of soft-tissue fillers.